mlindgren/blog-archive/source/_posts/2013-06-06-the-subaru-saga.markdown

 [^legal]: NB for legal purposes: _his words_, not mine.

 [^arbitration]: The sale contract contains an arbitration clause, and there is no discovery process in arbitration, so even if the dealership has evidence of the accident we would likely not have been able to get it.

+[^time]: This was admittedly perhaps an unnecessary step on my part, but at the time I felt that it was the safest thing to do, and it would never have been a problem had the dealership not sold me a damaged vehicle in the first place.